 Lisa Chandler

-Lisa Chandler is a contemporary history painter - she looks closely at our moment in time and explores such issues as gentrification, migration, social and economic injustice, climate change and the current pandemic.
+Lisa Chandler is a contemporary history painter - she looks closely at our moment in time and has explored such issues as the pandemic, climate change, gentrification, migration, and social and economic injustice.

 Chandler holds an MFA (Hons) from Whitecliffe College of Arts and Design, Auckland.
 Since 2012 she has held 10 solo exhibitions, and been selected for numerous group shows including Cruel City at The Suter Art Gallery, Nelson, New Zealand and the International Art Survey Beijing, China.
 She has been a finalist in a number of major New Zealand art awards including the National Contemporary Art Award (2015), the New Zealand Painting and Printmaking Award (2018, 2015) and the Molly Morpeth Canaday Art Award (2015, 2014 and 2012).
 International artist residencies have included: Instinc, Singapore; Red Gate Residency, Beijing and the Leipzig International Art Programme, Germany.